🧫 Membrane Permeability Explorer

 Transport Channels

-(Higher temp = faster movement & more permeability)
+(Higher = faster & more permeable)

 Key: